 Isn’t your family your most valuable asset?
 Don’t you want your family to have the protection that a good estate plan can provide?
 If the cost is preventing you from making an appointment, compare the cost of an estate plan against money you have spent on things for yourself such as a flat screen TV, furniture, swimming pool, computer system, hi-fi system, car or SUV, boat, country club membership, jewelry, art and other “toys” or expensive items.
 Don’t spend more on “stuff” than you do to protect your family if something happens to you.

-For all of the services listed above we charge $2,997 for a single person or $3,497 for a couple.
+For all of the services listed above for our Platinum estate plan we charge $2,997 for a single person or $3,497 for a couple.

 Schedule Your Free Estate Planning Consultation

 If like most people you have questions about Wills, Trusts and estate planning and want to learn more about how an estate plan can protect your most important asset – your family – then you should do both of the following: